Renault Argentina

 Renault Argentina is the Argentine subsidiary of the French car manufacturer Renault.
 It is one of the oldest Renault operations in the world and is ranked consistently in first place by sales between the local automakers.

 Renault Argentina was officially established in 1975, but the French company had a long presence in Argentina before that.

 History

 Early years

 Renault partnered with Industrias Kaiser Argentina, a company created by Kaiser-Frazer Automobile Corporation and the Argentine government, which had a factory in Santa Isabel, Córdoba and a network of smaller factories around the country.
 In 1967, Renault took control of Industrias Kaiser Argentina by acquiring a majority stake, renaming it IKA Renault SAICF.
-In 1970, Renault purchased the remaining company's shares, introducing in 1971 the Renault 12, which would become one of its most popular cars in the Argentine market with more than 444,000 units produced, The car was manufactured in the country until 1994.
+In 1970, Renault purchased the remaining company's shares, introducing in 1971 the Renault 12, which would become one of its most popular cars in the Argentine market with more than 444,000 units produced.
+That car was manufactured in the country until 1994.

 In 1975, the French automaker renamed its operations again, this time as "Renault Argentina S.A."
 The firm remained in the Santa Isabel factory that had belonged to IKA.